What we store and why

 3. We also think that it is important that we can contact you in order to confirm your appointments with us or to update you on matters related to your medical care.
 This again constitutes “Legitimate Interest”, but this time it is your legitimate interest.

 4. Provided we have your consent, we may occasionally send you general health information in the form of articles, advice or newsletters.
-You may withdraw this consent at any time – just let us know by any convenient method.
+You may withdraw this consent at any time.

 How long we store your data